ooteniya1/resource-estimation/README.md

 ![Todo Application Topology](images/topology.png)
 *Todo Application Topology*

 If the application is failing readiness check, that's because the application does not have enough processing unit to complete the initialization process.
 We will talk more about this later.
-In order to meet up with the required startup time for the readiness probe, update the `Deployment` as follows:
+In order to meet the required startup time for the readiness probe, update the `Deployment` as follows:

 ``` yaml
 ...